Manju-sree/Is-your-Birthday-lucky-/README.md

 1. Take his/her lucky number.
 1. Find out if sum of digits of birthday is divisible by the lucky number.
 1. Show the result to user with some graphics.
-1. Created this website, with aprivacy notice.
+1. Created this website, with a privacy notice.
 Saying that we're not storing data.